Fishing Tackle Insurance, Are You Covered?

 How Much Does Fishing Tackle Insurance Cost?

-The average cost for one year’s insurance for fishing tackle is minimal considering the price of new fishing gear these days.
+The average cost for one year’s insurance for fishing tackle is minimal, considering the price of new fishing gear these days.
 The price will vary from one insurance company to another, in my experience for $5,000 coverage you will likely pay $40 to $100 per year.
 Unfortunately, insurance costs continue to rise every year.

-Fishing Tackle Insurance – FAQ
+Fishing Tackle Insurance – Frequently Asked Questions

 What Are The Personal Effects Covered In A Boat Policy?